 In simpler terms, Personal Data is any information about you that enables you to be identified.
 For example, this could be your name or contact details.

-The GL Education Group routinely receives both organisational and personal data in order to provide the products, services and reporting required by our customers and partners.
+The GL Education Group routinely receives both organisational and Personal data in order to provide the products, services and reporting required by our customers and partners.
 It also receives similar data to underpin a range of research and development activity conducted for commercial and non-commercial purposes at the GL Education Group.

 The GL Education Group provides a rich collection of resources, including the ability to set up and administer various tests online, allow test takers to complete tests online and on paper, alongside associated marking and scoring services and to view reports on test performance and other relevant sets of data about tests and test takers (the “Service”).

-The Service may include certain communications from the GL Education Group, such as service announcements and administrative messages, and these communications are considered part of the Service subscription and it will not be possible to opt out of receiving such notifications.
+The Service may include certain communications from the GL Education Group, such as service announcements and administrative messages, and these communications are considered part of the Service subscription, and it will not be possible to opt out of receiving such notifications.
 The GL Education Group undertakes to limit such communications as much as possible.

-Collection and use of data
+Collection and use of Personal Data

 - It is important for you to protect against unauthorised access to your password and to your computer.
 You should be sure to sign off when you finish using a shared computer.